A squared smoothing Newton method for semidefinite programming: Introduction

 FOMs are at the forefront {on} developing scalable algorithms for solving large-scale optimization problems due to the low per-iteration complexity.
 For SDPs, we mention some {relevant} FOMs to capture the picture {on} recent developments along this direction.
-In the early 21th century, Helmberg et al. \cite{helmberg2000spectral} applied a spectral bundle method {to solve} a special regularized problem for the dual SDP problem \eqref{eq-sdp-d}.
+In the early 21st century, \cite{helmberg2000spectral} applied a spectral bundle method {to solve} a special regularized problem for the dual SDP \eqref{eq-sdp-d}.
 The authors proved the convergence of the proposed method under the condition that the trace of any primal optimal solution is fixed.
 FOMs such as the (accelerated) proximal gradient method are also popular; See for instance the {works} \cite{jiang2012inexact,yang2021stride} together with some numerical evaluations of their practical performance.
-Later, Renegar \cite{renegar2014efficient} proposed an FOM which transforms the SDP problem into an equivalent convex optimization problem.
-But no numerical {experiment was} conducted in this work and hence the practical performance of the proposed algorithm is unclear.
-Meanwhile, operator splitting methods and the alternating direction method of multipliers (ADMM) and their variants \cite{povh2006boundarypoint, sun2015convergent, zhao2010newton, zheng2020chordal} have been demonstrated to be well suited for solving large-scale SDPs, {although high accuracy solutions may not be achievable in general.} More recently, in order to design storage-efficient algorithms, Yurtsever et al. \cite{yurtsever2021scalable} proposed a conditional-gradient-based augmented Lagrangian method equipped with random sketching techniques for solving SDPs with {fixed} trace constraints. {The method} has state-of-the-art performance in memory consumption but whether it is also efficient in computational time for obtaining {high accuracy} solutions of general SDPs (with or without {fixed} trace constraints) {requires} further investigations.
-Another similar storage-optimal framework can be found in \cite{ding2021optimal}.
-Indeed, those existing works have shown that FOMs are scalable algorithms.
+Later, \cite{renegar2014efficient} proposed an FOM which transforms the SDP into an equivalent convex optimization problem.
+But no numerical {experiment was} conducted in this work, and hence the practical performance of the proposed algorithm is unclear.
+Meanwhile, operator splitting methods and the alternating direction method of multipliers (ADMM) and their variants \cite{povh2006boundarypoint, sun2015convergent, zhao2010newton, zheng2020chordal} have been demonstrated to be well suited for solving large-scale SDPs, {although high accuracy solutions may not be achievable in general.} More recently, in order to design storage-efficient algorithms, \cite{yurtsever2021scalable} proposed a conditional-gradient-based augmented Lagrangian method equipped with random sketching techniques for solving SDPs with {fixed} trace constraints. {The method} has state-of-the-art performance in memory consumption, but whether it is also efficient in computational time for obtaining {high accuracy} solutions of general SDPs (with or without {fixed} trace constraints) {requires} further investigations.
+Another similar storage-optimal framework can be found in \cite{ding2021optimal}. {For sparse SDPs, \cite{jiang2022bregman} recently proposed a Bregman distance-based Chambolle–Pock primal–dual algorithm (note that the classical Chambolle-Pock algorithm is an equivalent form of the so-called linearized ADMM \cite{chambolle2011first}) with provable convergence properties which exploits data sparsity to reduce the computational cost for evaluating the Bregman proximal operator.} Indeed, those existing works have shown that FOMs are scalable algorithms.
 However, a commonly accepted fact for FOMs is that they may not have favorable efficiency for computing accurate solutions {or they may even fail to deliver moderately accurate solutions}.
 Therefore, when {high quality} solutions are {needed}, FOMs may not be attractive.